Can I oppose an arbitration agreement with my divorce attorneys?

 Answer:

-Written arbitration agreements are generally valid, enforceable and irrevocable.
-In rare cases, a court may set aside an arbitration clause under contract law principles.
-Courts have held that a party may rescind a contract for fraud, incapacity, duress, undue influence, material breach in performance of a promise, or mistake, among other grounds.
-If a court finds a contract to be unconscionable, it may void the contract or order corrections made to reflect the intent of the parties.
-The court may refuse to enforce the contract, or it may enforce the remainder of the contract without the unconscionable clause, or it may so limit the application of any unconscionable clause as to avoid any unconscionable result.
+Written arbitration agreements are generally valid, enforceable, and irrevocable.
+However, in rare cases, a court may set aside an arbitration clause based on contract law principles.
+A party may rescind a contract for reasons such as fraud, incapacity, duress, undue influence, material breach, or mistake.
+If a court finds a contract unconscionable, it may void the contract or modify it to reflect the parties' intent.
+The court may refuse to enforce the contract or enforce the rest of the contract without the unconscionable clause, or limit the application of the unconscionable clause to avoid unfair results.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.